 Integrative and climate-sensitive land use management requires considering socio-economic, institutional, financial, cultural, and environmental aspects.
 The programme team and experts support representatives of authorities, local state administrations and non-governmental organizations and local communities to employ different approaches in addressing the complex dimensions of land use management.
-This collection of practices called the Integrative Land Use Management Approaches (ILUMA) was successfully tested in Central Asia
+This collection of practices called the Integrative Land Use Management

-L. to r.: The essay competition and one-day class on environmental aspects for junior youth school students in Ashgabat, Turkmenistan - December 2022.
+L. to r.: One-day workshop on environmental issues for junior students in Ashgabat, Turkmenistan - December 2022.

-Training on the creation of an audio guide in Tashkent, Uzhekistan - March 2023.
+Training on the creation of an audio guide in Tashkent, Uzbekistan - March 2023.